X Tour (Ed Sheeran)

-The x Tour (pronounced "Multiply Tour") was the second world concert tour by English singer-songwriter and musician, Ed Sheeran, in support of his second studio album, × (pronounced "multiply") (2014).
+The x Tour (pronounced the "Multiply Tour") was the second world concert tour by the English singer-songwriter and musician, Ed Sheeran, in support of his second studio album, × (pronounced "multiply") (2014).
 The tour began in Osaka, Japan on 6 August 2014, and continued through Europe, the Americas, Oceania and Asia until 12 December 2015, where the tour ended in New Zealand.
 Sheeran planned 180 shows.
 In June 2015, the singer announced a documentary would be filmed during the tour's three sold-out dates, 10–12 July 2015, at 80,000-person capacity Wembley Stadium.

 Background

 Throughout 2013, Sheeran supported Taylor Swift on her North American Red Tour, as well as performing throughout the show itself.
 He also is featured on her single, "Everything Has Changed", which was promoted at the Summertime Ball and the final of Britain's Got Talent.
 While touring, he began recording his second studio album, ×.
 The album was preceded by the lead single, "Sing", which reached number one in the UK.
 The album, released on 20 June 2014, received critical acclaim, and Sheeran performed at series of festivals in 2014, including Glastonbury Festival, T in the Park and Southside Festival.
 On 14 April 2014, following a performance on Saturday Night Live, Sheeran announced his first ever North American arena tour.
 Beginning in Seattle, the 15-date tour would travel all around North America.
 Due to demand, three dates were added to the tour (one date at the SAP Center and at the Staples Center in Los Angeles).